 Per the terms of the Financing, the Notes are no longer convertible into shares of the Company as the Maturity Dates have passed.
-As the conversion feature is no longer available to IEMR HK, the Notes have been reclassified into Notes Payable as at June 30, 2018 (see Note 10).
+As the conversion feature is no longer available to IEMR HK, the Notes have been reclassified into Notes Payable.
 At the Maturity Date the equity conversion feature of \$294,147 was transferred into Equity reserve.

-Exploration activity in the Company's projects and general and administrative overheads in fiscal 2020 were funded from cash at hand, and sale of silver units.
+Exploration activity in the Company's projects and general and administrative overheads in fiscal 2020 were funded from cash at hand and the issuance of convertible debentures.

 The Company is in the exploration stage and therefore does not generate operating cash flows.
-The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities
+The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities or from other sources.